-When low quality manufacturers are used, it’s like playing russian roulette.
-You’ll never know if the product you’re getting is truly effective, or even worse is it safe for you to consume.
+When low-quality manufacturers are used, it’s like playing Russian roulette.
+You’ll never know if the product you’re getting is truly effective, or even worse, is it safe to consume.

 5. The true effects of their products are grossly exaggerated with outrageous marketing claims

-I’m sure all of us would love to lie lazily on the couch, pop back a few pills and see serious results, but unfortunately it doesn’t work like that.
+I’m sure we would love to lie lazily on the couch, pop back a few pills, and see serious results, but unfortunately, it doesn’t work like that.

-Achieving a truly impressive body requires time and dedication.
+Achieving an awe-inspiring body requires time and dedication.

 That’s not what many supplement companies would have you believe, though.

 Would you buy something from somebody you didn’t trust?
-Then why buy supplements from companies who are perfectly willing to lie straight to your face?
+Then why purchase supplements from companies that are willing to lie straight to your face?

-The right supplements can certainly assist you in building muscle and burning fat at a faster rate, but only when used in conjunction with proper training and nutrition.
-This is a simple fact, and supplement companies should be fully transparent about this.
+The right supplements can undoubtedly assist you in building muscle and burning fat at a faster rate, but only when used in conjunction with proper training and nutrition.
+This is a simple fact, and supplement companies should be fully transparent.